 - Dental cleaning (if needed): $300–$800 under anesthesia

-If your dog needs a dental cleaning, budget for it separately — it’s one of the most commonly needed and most commonly skipped procedures in adult dogs.
+If your dog needs a dental cleaning, budget for it separately — it’s one of the most commonly needed and most commonly deferred procedures in adult dogs.
+Untreated dental disease causes pain, tooth loss, and has been linked to heart and kidney disease over time.

 This is the most important shift in vet visit frequency.
 Senior dogs can develop health issues that progress quickly, and a lot can change in six months.
-Most vets recommend semi-annual exams for dogs over 8 (or over 6–7 for large breeds).
+Most vets recommend semi-annual exams for dogs over 8 (or over 6–7 for large breeds, who age faster).

 What senior visits include: